bimamj/SEMESTER-2-ALSD/JS06/REPORT.md

 3. The condition means, `j` is bigger than 0, to prevent the first index to be checked again, and `data[j] > key` is to make sure that `j` is bigger than `key` which checked the left index is bigger than the right
 4. It is to change or 'swap' the value of right and left index that is being compared.

-## 6.3 Experiment 2 - Sorting Student Data Based on GPA (Bubble Sort)
+## 6.3 Experiment 2 - Sorting Using an Array of Objects
 ### 6.3.3 Result
 ![Screenshot](img/image4.png)